mshigezumi/Live-Project-Python/README.md

 ## Introduction:

-For the last two weeks with the Tech Academy I worked on a Live Project in Python which simulated a real world work environment in which I worked with my peers and staff to do work on a website, in this project we each worked on our own personal section of our choosing.
+For the last two weeks with the Tech Academy, I worked on a Live Project in Python which simulated a real-world work environment in which I worked with my peers and staff to do work on a website, in this project we each worked on our own personal section of our choosing.
 We used Django with an MVC pattern in the create the website, sqlite3 was used as a database, and Beautiful Soup 4 was used for web scraping.
 My section is dedicated to modern tanks of the world, which is a successor to previous websites I made while learning HTML, CSS, and Javascript.
 Below are some code snippets of the stories I worked on, full code files are also available in this repository.

 ## Pages and Stories: